Mature Masculine

 Active Shadow: The Manipulator

 The Manipulator serves only himself.
 He uses knowledge and insight for personal gain, control, or superiority.
-He may wear the mask of wisdom, but avoids genuine vulnerability.
+He wears the mask of wisdom but avoids genuine vulnerability.

 Passive Shadow: The Dummy